hckjck/python-deprecation/README.md

 #### Deprecating a class method

-Class method deprecation basicaly follows the same rules as [function deprecation](#function deprecation).
+Class method deprecation basically follows the same rules as [function deprecation](#function-deprecation).

 [Full example](./src/deprecate_class_method_test.py)

 #### Deprecating class variables

-In order to deperecate class variables, you need to hook into `__getattribute__` method of objects metaclass.
+In order to deprecate class variables, you need to hook into `__getattribute__` method of objects metaclass.

 ```python
 from warnings import warn